 1. Hand Rehabilitation Exercise

-Rehabilitation exercise is, hands down, the most important method for recovering fine motor skills after stroke.
+Rehabilitation exercise is crucial for recovering fine motor skills after stroke.

 Focus on practicing hand therapy exercises to improve your fine motor skills.
 Ideally, you can practice the ones that your physical therapist suggests, or you can use our hand exercises for stroke patients.

-The goal of rehab exercise is different from traditional exercise.
-While traditional exercise focuses on making your muscles stronger, rehab exercise focuses on making your brain stronger.
+While traditional exercise focuses on making your muscles stronger, the goal of rehab exercise focuses on connecting the brain to the body through movement.

 This brings us to the next method: